-Sandra is also a graduate of my program, High-Level Proofreading Pro, and she shares how she found her first client through cold calling, gives advice for starting, and takes us through her average day.
+Sandra is also a graduate of my program, High-Level Proofreading And Copyediting Pro, and she shares how she found her first client through cold calling, gives advice for starting, and takes us through her average day.
 Read on and remember to sign up for the free training!

 Hi Sandra!
 Can you tell us about yourself?
 Were you a big reader growing up?

 Growing up I was always writing something down in a notebook — songs, poetry, and ideas — I just loved expressing myself through writing.
 One of my most treasured possessions as a child was my rhyming dictionary because it gave me a wide variety of words to choose from to complete my poetry.
 I guess I have always been in search of the right word, whether it’s for a poem, short story, web content, or marketing copy.
 I have always loved reading as well — I remember my aunt showering me with books because she knew how passionate I was about reading.

 When I entered the corporate world after college and took a position in marketing, I naturally fell into writing copy.
 However, it wasn’t until I left the corporate world to homeschool my children that I started to fine-tune my writing and editing skills!

 I started teaching writing at our local co-op using a program developed by the Institute for Excellence in Writing (IEW).
 Teaching and learning alongside my children helped me to explore writing structure and style, and it gave me a much needed refresher in grammar!
 As I edited more and more papers for students, adults started coming to me as well to edit documents for business and collegiate-level content.

 What made you decide to get into proofreading and editing?